sparr/factorio-mod-entity-symmetry/README.md

 will control its behavior as follows:

 - **C**
-Move the center of symmetry to a corner/edge of the tile.
+Move the center of symmetry to a corner/edge of the [rail] tile .
 0 = north edge, 1 = northeast corner, ..., 6 = west edge, 7 = northwest corner.
 - **D**
 Set the max distance from the center to copy entities.
 Default is 64.
 Negative numbers are circular distance, positive square.